feildawproton/learning_synthetic_sigprop/README.md

 - the cuda itm implementation is fast
 - the computations don't have no spatial interactios.
 This is not a 2d problem; this is many independent equations done in parallel.
 So, we cannot take advantage of cnns or fourier transforms in this case.

+## Copy compute overlap in data generation examination
+Time with

+	$ nsys profile --stats=true --force-overwrite=true -o some_report python generate_samples.py

+Could not get to work on this computer.